NclRSE-Training/hpc-intro-rocket/episodes/60-parallel-job.md

 required for communication compared to all processes operating on a single CPU.

-[Amdahl's Law][amdahl] is one way of predicting improvements in execution time for a __fixed__ parallel workload.
+[Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl's_law) is one way of predicting improvements in execution time for a __fixed__ parallel workload.
 If a workload needs 20 hours to complete on a single core, and one hour of that time is spent on tasks that cannot be parallelized, only the remaining 19 hours could be parallelized.
 Even if an